Arcadian League: Government and structure

 Cities entering the Arcadian league seem to have surrendered a large degree of their autonomy to the federal government.
 The league maintained a standing army, and a section of the new capital at Megalopolis was filled with federal buildings and barracks for that army.
-The league conducted a unified foreign policy, led by a chief executive or executives—which is not clear—holding the title of strategos.
+The league conducted a unified foreign policy, either led by a chief executive or executives (which is not clear) holding the title of strategos.

 The league had a democratic constitution, although how widely the franchise was extended is unclear.
 The body of voting citizens was known as the myrioi, or "ten thousand."
-If this number is taken as a rough estimate of the actual size of the body, the body would have consisted only of citizens of hoplite class or higher—the upper middle class and up.
+If this number is taken as a rough estimate of the actual size of the body, the body would have consisted only of citizens of hoplite class or higher (the upper-middle class and up).
 If, on the other hand, the word is interpreted in its figurative meaning of "a very large number," it is possible that the body may have been much larger, possibly including all free males.
 A smaller council, the Boule, was composed of an unknown number of representatives from the various cities of the federation.
 This council probably handled administrative matters, and, if it served a similar function to the council of the same name at Athens, may have prepared resolutions to be debated by the myrioi.
 Finally, 50 officials known as demiourgoi probably served as a working committee of the Boule.

+The league created the Epariti, a military unit with the role to preserve the independence of the Arcadian towns and defend the common interests of the league.
+They were 5,000 and were paid by the state.